Invites Google To Help Make Their City Smart (cont.)

 other social media

-has three LinkedIn Groups
+has a company page and three LinkedIn Groups

 - covers FOA, technology and jobs in the fiber optic marketplace